-9.6.1 The lower lateral branches of some of the trees on the western side of the site are potentially vulnerable to damage during construction.
+9.6.1 The lower lateral branches of some of the retained trees along the car park boundaries are potentially vulnerable to damage during construction.

-9.6.2 To reduce the risk of accidental damage to acceptable levels, the lateral branches on the eastern sides of the crowns will be crown lifted to 5m to improve clearance (see appendix 2 for more specific details).
+9.6.2 To reduce the risk of accidental damage to acceptable levels, the lateral branches on the vulnerable sides of the crowns will be crown lifted to 3m improve clearance.